Arafly/personal_cheatsheets/git.md

 4. To undo a branch merge
     `git merge --abort`
+- To confirm a merge:
+	`git branch --merged`

 5. You are working on a project with a colleague.
 She created a feature branch (feature/user-profile) and pushed it to the repository.
 This command can you run to pull and create that remote branch locally